How to Escape the Five Career Traps

 The realization that finally clicked: "They are structurally incapable of moving at the speed this requires.
 This isn't a bad cycle.
 This is a design decision."

-The moment she named it as a pattern, the math changed.
-She wasn't experiencing a series of disappointing compensation events.
-She was experiencing a structural decision her organization had already made, and she was the only one in the room who hadn't named it yet.
+She wasn't experiencing a series of disappointing events.
+She was experiencing a structural decision her organization had already made and she was the only one in the room who hadn't named it yet.

 You can't name it.